th-rtyf-re/chess-dip/RULES.md

 Finally, a pawn that is on the back rank in the fall phase must be promoted to a knight, bishop, or rook in the build phase.
 Moreover, if the pawn is on a supply center, then this supply center becomes a home center of the pawn’s power.
 Build and disband syntax is the same as in standard Diplomacy.

 # Dessert: an axiomatic approach

+This axiomatic approach is inspired, and copies a lot of, the [DATC text](https://webdiplomacy.net/doc/DATC_v3_0.html).
+This section is somewhat incomplete, but any undefined terms should have been informally defined in the [previous section](main-course-the-rules).

 ## Order syntax

 Players write `<order>`s, which are converted into `<true order>`s during order validation.
 Order syntax is presented below in a sort of Backus-Naur form: